-The CISAC Interschool Honors Program in International Security Studies provides an opportunity for seniors from all undergraduate schools and majors who have strong academic records and interest in international security to receive Honors in International Security Studies.
-Students are admitted to the program on a competitive basis during winter quarter of junior year.
-The award of Honors is in addition to the student's major, which may be in any department or program.
-The CISAC Honors Program has drawn students from 28 different major departments and programs since its inception in 2000 and has an alumni network of 200 students through the class of 2020.
-Alumni consistently cite multiple strengths of the program, including inclusion of undergraduates in CISAC's vibrant intellectual environment, highly personalized attention from faculty, the program's unique focus within the university and beyond, and the program's interdisciplinary character.
+The CISAC Interschool Honors Program in International Security Studies provides an opportunity for seniors from all undergraduate schools and majors to conduct rigorous, scholarly research on international security issues, and to graduate with Honors in International Security Studies.
+The conferral of Honors is in addition to the student's major, which may be in any department or program.
+Students are admitted to the Honors Program on a competitive basis, with applications due winter quarter of junior year.
+The CISAC Honors Program has drawn students from 28 different departments and programs since its inception in 2000 and has an alumni network of over 200 students.
+Alumni consistently cite multiple strengths of the program, including the inclusion of undergraduates in CISAC's vibrant intellectual environment, highly personalized attention from faculty, the program's unique focus within the university and beyond, and the program's interdisciplinary character.

 The program has five requirements:

-- PS 114S - International Security in a Changing World
+- POLISCI 114S - International Security in a Changing World

 - MS&E 193 - Technology and National Security